 Prospective faculty mentors can be standing faculty members from any school.
 Applications involving more than one mentor are acceptable and encouraged, but the application must be submitted by a member of the standing faculty.
 Because a long-term mentoring relationship is a desired outcome, visiting faculty at Penn are not appropriate mentors.

 What is the timing?

-By Friday, January 26, faculty members provide up to three project descriptions, which are then made available to students online.
-Students submit applications by midnight on Sunday, February 18.
+By Friday, January 21, faculty members provide a project description, which are then made available to students online.
+Students submit applications by midnight on Sunday, February 20.
 Decisions are made and announced by April 15.

 All projects take place in the summer and are expected to extend for 10 weeks.
 Students and faculty mentors negotiate the precise logistics between themselves, taking into account the needs of the project.

 Which students and projects do or don’t get selected, and why?

 Projects which have no student applicants will not be selected.
 Prospective faculty mentors are therefore encouraged to make clear in their description why/how their project is interesting, how its aims are achievable during the summer, and what it might lead to.
 Students with GPAs under 3.0 average are unlikely to be selected.

 Because the goal of PURM is to create new mentor relationships, students already working with a particular faculty mentor are less likely to be chosen.
 Students already working with faculty should consider applying for funding from the College Alumni Society Research Grant or the Class of 1971 Robert J. Holtz Endowed Fund for Undergraduate Research.